 - piecewise planar The shape of a building can be adequately approximated using planar faces that are detectable from the point cloud. - 2.5D with vertical walls The roof of the building is 2.5D and all walls are vertical.
 This implies the 3D building model can be extruded from a 2D planar partition of the roof.
-The 2.5D assumption is quite reasonable for airborne point cloud, because each building is only scanned from above anyhow. - footprints Apart from a point cloud the method also takes 2D building footprints as input.
-These are used to crop the point cloud for each building.
-It is assumed that the footprints are up-to-date and well aligned with the point cloud.
+The 2.5D assumption is quite reasonable for airborne point cloud, because each building is only scanned from above anyhow. - classified point cloud A reliable classification of the input point cloud is expected, ie at least a building and a terrain (ground) class must be present.
+This is the case for the AHN3 dataset that is used.